Showing posts with label Generator. Show all posts

 29. Charisma → Wisdom

 You were able to convince your friends to sometimes do dangerous dares and challenges.
-Once you lead your friends into a very fraught situation but you were unable to
+Once you lead your friends into a very fraught situation but you were unable to lead them out of it.

 30. Charisma → Intelligence